telefonicaid/kafnus/doc/04_docker.md

 - `create-topics`: Creates all Kafka topics needed by Kafnus NGSI and Connect
 - `kafnus-ngsi`: Builds and runs the Faust service

+> **Note:** The `create-topics` service is no longer required and its lines are commented out in the Docker file.
+> If needed, this service could be repurposed to define the number of partitions for the input Kafka topics.

 Kafnus NGSI image is built from the [`Dockerfile`](../kafnus-ngsi/Dockerfile).

 Exposes: